pengsida/configuration/install_paper_writing.md

 1. The approach detail is the major content.
 Besides, we should talk about the motivation and the benefit at a proper place.

+## Introduction writing

+1. Problem statement.
+2. Introduce the challenge through talking about the limitations of previous works.
+3. Motivation of our approach.
+4. Motivation of our actions.

+The most important thing: motivation!

+Talk as many as motivation as possible: one sentence for one action and several sentences for motivation of this action.

 ## Related work writing

 What we can talk about when writing related work